Amyotrophic Lateral Sclerosis (ALS)

 Many genes, when mutated, can cause familial ALS.
-Among them are the SOD1 gene, the TDP43 gene and theFUS gene.
-In 2011, a specific mutation in the C9ORF72 gene was found to be the most common genetic cause of the disease identified so far.
+Among them are the SOD1 gene, the TDP43 gene and the FUS gene.1 In 2011, a specific mutation in the C9ORF72 gene was found to be the most common genetic cause of the disease identified so far.
 Defects in the C9ORF72 gene were also shown to cause another disease called frontotemporal dementia (FTD).
 Some patients with the gene defect develop ALS, some develop FTD, and some patients develop symptoms of both diseases.
 (See Causes/Inheritance.)
 Other genes shown to contribute to rare forms of ALS include ubiquilin 2, profilin 1, valosin-containing protein, alsin, senataxin, angiogenin, and optineurin.
-If someone with an ALS-causing gene mutation is the first in the family to show the disease, the disorder is classified as sporadic, since there is no family history.
-(This can happen when, for example, a parent carrying the ALS-causing mutation passes away of other causes before ALS develops but not before passing the mutation along to his or her children.)
+If someone with an ALS-causing gene mutation is the first in the family to show the disease, the disorder is classified as sporadic because there is no family history.
+(This can happen when, for example, a parent carrying the ALS-causing mutation passes away of other causes before ALS develops but not before passing the mutation along to his or her children).23

 Several large gene association studies have been done comparing the DNA of people with and without ALS in hopes of uncovering genetic differences.
 These studies have pointed toward potential genetic targets for ALS research.

 When scientists studied DNA from 915 people with ALS and 980 without the disease, they found expanded ataxin 2 genes in 43 (4.7 percent) of those with ALS and only 14 (1.4 percent) of those without it.
 They concluded that ataxin 2 expansions are significantly correlated with increased risk for developing ALS.
 Expanded ataxin 2 protein molecules appear to have toxic interactions with TDP43, another protein implicated in ALS, and blocking ataxin 2 interactions with TDP43 could become a new therapeutic avenue.4

 In ALS, there is some evidence that excess amounts of the neurotransmitter glutamate accumulate in the spaces around a nerve cell after it has completed its signaling function, causing problems for nerve cells in the vicinity.

 A drug specifically approved for the treatment of ALS by the U.S. Food and Drug Administration (FDA) is riluzole (Rilutek), which is believed to interfere with the action of glutamate.
 However, other drugs affecting glutamate neurotransmission have not been successful in clinical trials.

 Immune system involvement

 Normally, proteins called chaperones help coax other proteins to fold into the correct shape.
 Therefore, some scientists are working on increasing levels of these chaperone proteins.
-An experimental drug called arimoclomolis being tried in SOD1-related familial ALS with this mechanism in mind.
-Currently, arimoclomol is being tested in a phase 2-3 clinical trial in familial ALS patients harboring defects in the SOD1 gene.
+Experimental drugs designed to reduce protein aggregation and/or boost chaperone function are being tested in clinical trials for ALS.

 In ALS, the cellular "energy factories" called mitochondria malfunction, although it isn't clear exactly where in the chain of events of the ALS disease process this malfunction occurs.